han3zeng/political-science-ntu/textbook/1-politics-and-political-science/4-political-theory-versus-theory-in-political-sceince.md

     * laid the philosophical groundwork for the French Revolution
     * state of nature
         * people lived as noble savages without artifice or jealousy
+    * quote: "Man is born free but everywhere is in chains"
     * society corrupt individual
         * society can be improved
             * good society